promregator/promregator/README.md

   The Authentication schemes are easily extensible.
 * Configuration using standard Spring properties as defined by the Spring Framework (e.g. using `application.yaml` file).
 * Simple HTTP proxy support is available for contacting CF app endpoints.
+* Promregator's endpoint (`/metrics`) supports GZIP compression, if the clients accepts this.

 ## Use Case